Radha Ayyagari, Ph.D.

 Visiting Graduate Student, UCSD.

-Pooja graduated with her B.Sc. in Genetics from the University of Kalyani, India in 2008.
-Then she attended VIT University in India for her M.Sc. in Biomedical Genetics in 2010.
-She also worked as a project trainee at the National Institute of Immunohematology studying Cytogenetics in aplastic anemia patients.
-She joined the Department of Biophysics and Biochemistry, University of Kalyani as a project fellow to study homology modeling of cancer protein p53 (2011-2012).
+In 2008, Pooja completed her B.Sc. in Genetics from the University of Kalyani, India, followed by her M.Sc. in Biomedical Genetics from VIT University, Vellore, India in 2010.
+Subsequently, she worked as a project trainee at the National Institute of Immunohematology in India, concentrating on Cytogenetics within aplastic anemia patients.
+In 2011, Pooja assumed the role of a project fellow at the University of Kalyani, where she concentrated on homology modeling of the cancer protein p53.

 Pooja joined the Ayyagari lab in May 2012 as a visiting graduate student.
 In her work within the lab, she employs genomics, in-house developed bioinformatics pipelines, stem cell and mouse models.
 She studied whole exome and whole genome sequences from over 600 patients.
 The goal is to unveil the root causes of inherited retinal dystrophies.
 Beyond data analysis, she has successfully generated genome-edited mouse models and cell culture models to advance the study of retinal diseases.
 Furthermore, Pooja employs patient-induced pluripotent stem cells (iPSCs) to develop relevant retinal cell types and organoids.
 By utilizing these cell models, she delves into the biochemical pathways underlying retinal degenerative diseases.
 Leveraging gene editing, she introduces mutations identified through her studies to create cell models for further investigation.
 Her groundbreaking work has led to the discovery of four novel genes implicated in retinal pathology.
 Presently, her focus remains on uncovering additional disease-causing genes and deepening the understanding of retinal pathology mechanisms using single-cell genomics.
 She received travel awards to present her work at ARVO and the international RD meeting.